Investor says GM 'tone deaf' to give Barra CEO and chairman roles

 Wilson praised GM’s performance under Barra during the past 18 months, and said he favors the automaker’s moves on Wednesday to expand a share buyback program originally agreed last March with the investor group that he led.

-GM also said it plans to return to shareholders a total of $16 billion in the form of share buybacks and dividends from 2015 through 2017, extending and increasing the earlier plan to return $10 billion to shareholders in 2015 and 2016.
+GM also said it plans to repurchase a total of $16 billion in shares by the end of 2017, extending and increasing the earlier plan to return about $10 billion in share repurchases and increased dividends in 2015 and 2016.

 Reporting by Joe White; Editing by Leslie Adler